apoorvkh/torchrunx/README.md

 pip install torchrunx
 ```

-Requirements:
-- Operating System: Linux
-- Python >= 3.8.1
-- PyTorch >= 2.0
+Requires: Linux, Python >= 3.8.1, PyTorch >= 2.0

-- Shared filesystem & SSH between hosts
+Shared filesystem & SSH access if using multiple machines

-## Features

-- Distribute PyTorch functions to multiple GPUs or machines
-- `torchrun` with the convenience of a Python function
-- Integration with SLURM

-Advantages:

-- Self-cleaning: avoid memory leaks!
-- Better for complex workflows
+## Why should I use this?

+[`torchrun`](https://pytorch.org/docs/stable/elastic/run.html) is a hammer. `torchrunx` is a chisel.

+Whether you have 1 GPU, 8 GPUs, or 8 machines:

+Convenience:

+- If you don't want to set up [`dist.init_process_group`](https://pytorch.org/docs/stable/distributed.html#torch.distributed.init_process_group) yourself
+- If you want to run `python myscript.py` instead of `torchrun myscript.py`
+- If you don't want to manually SSH and run `torchrun --master-ip --master-port ...` on every machine (and if you don't want to babysit these machines for hanging failures)

+Robustness:

+- If you want to run a complex, _modular_ workflow in one script
+  - no worries about memory leaks or OS failures
-- Doesn't parallelize the whole script: just what you want
+  - don't parallelize your entire script: just the functions you want

+Features:

+- Our launch utility is super _Pythonic_
-- Run distributed functions from Python Notebooks
+- If you want to run distributed PyTorch functions from Python Notebooks.
+- Automatic integration with SLURM

+Why not?

+- We don't support fault tolerance via torch elastic.
+Probably only useful if you are using 1000 GPUs.
+Maybe someone can make a PR.

 ## Usage